 When you sign up you will need to include a shipping address.
 We will then post out your medal or buckle to you when you finish your event.

-Simply head to the submit results button at the top of the page, and add your details, together with the time you started your first run and the time you finished your (last) run.
+Once the event begins, simply head to the submit results tab (we will link this nearer the time), and add your details, together with the time you started your first run and the time you finished your (last) run.
 The system will automatically calculate your finish time and display your result on the leaderboard.